Tracking by Detection and Query: An Efficient End-to-End Framework for Multi-Object Tracking: Methodology

 \subsection{Association Decoder}

-Through the BII and CPA modules, detection queries and track queries undergo thorough semantic exchange and information alignment across their content and positional components.
-Subsequently, these queries are directly decoded into predictions using a single Transformer decoder layer, ensuring the fully end-to-end nature of TBDQ-Net.
-In contrast to traditional TBD matching strategies that group objects into trajectories based on affinity matrices, this enables the model to understand the environment more holistically and acquire significantly stronger association capabilities for challenging motion patterns.
-Detailed demonstrations are provided in the experimental section.
+Through the BII and CPA modules, detection and track queries undergo thorough semantic exchange and information alignment across their content and positional components.
+Subsequently, these queries are directly decoded into predictions using a single Transformer decoder layer.
+This architecture preserves the core philosophy of end-to-end tracking: modeling the full trajectory lifecycle through the continuous optimization of track queries.
+In contrast to traditional TBD matching strategies that rely on heuristic, non-differentiable post-processing (e.g., IoU matching), this learnable query propagation enables the model to adaptively handle complex motion patterns and occlusions.
+Therefore, even with a frozen detector, TBDQ-Net maintains the end-to-end nature, effectively integrating robust detection priors with differentiable tracking policies.